-It is well documented that US cities such as San Diego and New York have utilised the kind of data that new systems can create to not necessarily predict crimes in themselves, but pinpoint where crimes are likely to take place and preventing them.
+It is well documented that US cities such as San Diego and New York have utilized the kind of data that new systems can create to not necessarily predict crimes in themselves, but pinpoint where crimes are likely to take place and preventing them.
 This could be anything from increasing a police presence in the area to changing certain physical aspects, improving street lighting or increasing the amount of visible CCTV in the area.
 This has been successful in both of these cities, allowing for police leaders to strategically place their forces in order to have the greatest societal good.

-This kind of ‘predictive policing’ has also been adopted elsewhere in the world, with the UK and other European countries utilising similar systems to improve their own targeting of high crime areas.
+This kind of ‘predictive policing’ has also been adopted elsewhere in the world, with the UK and other European countries utilizing similar systems to improve their own targeting of high crime areas.
 It has been a success and does not have the invasive elements of data collection that many would associate with the use of analytics in policing, it has been successful without people feeling like their privacy has been compromised.

-This kind of information is relatively easy to collate however.
+This kind of information is relatively easy to collate, however.
 Simply put together which crimes have historically happened in these areas and at what times.
 Therefore the likelihood of a certain crime happening in a certain area, at a certain time is x% higher than the average.

 The difficulty with this system is the necessity firstly of crimes being reported and secondly the use of historical data, which for many areas may be lacking.
-This is why Rutgers have created Risk Terrain Modelling (RTM).
-RTM allows for crimes to be predicted not purely from the history of crime in that area, but from the surrounding environment and the likelihood of these conditions allowing for an increase in a certain amount of crime.
+This is why Rutgers has created Risk Terrain Modelling (RTM).
+RTM allows for crimes to be predicted not purely from the history of crime in that area but from the surrounding environment and the likelihood of these conditions allowing for an increase in a certain amount of crime.
 There are always going to be the more obvious places, dark alleyways or areas that attract an increased amount of foot traffic, but this system allows for public officials to identify areas where crime is likely to happen that many would not consider.

 The system has been made available to public bodies through an app that automates the processes without the need for additional crime analysts, meaning that police forces can make informed decisions about asset deployment.